geomachine/geomachine/README.md

 ## About Me

 **The Kraken** isn't just a name — it's a philosophy of engineering:
 Relentless focus.
 Relentless learning.
-Relentless building — with humility and craft.
+Relentless building — with humility & craft.

 I believe technology should be powerful, resilient, and human-centered.
 My journey is about designing systems that endure, scaling ideas that inspire, and collaborating with builders who dream big yet stay grounded.